-A. Development proposals will be supported, providing their scale, density, massing, height, landscape design, layout and materials, including alterations to existing buildings, reflect and enhance the architectural and historic character of the area.
-Buildings of an outstanding or innovative design which promote high levels of sustainability or help raise the standard of design will be supported as long as they fit with the overall form, character and layout of their surroundings.

-B. All proposals should demonstrate high quality design.
+- A. Development proposals will be supported, providing their scale, density, massing, height, landscape design, layout and materials, including alterations to existing buildings, reflect and enhance the architectural and historic character of the area.
+Buildings of an outstanding or innovative design which promote high levels of sustainability or help raise the standard of design will be supported as long as they fit with the overall form, character and layout of their surroundings. - B. All proposals should demonstrate high quality design.
 Development that fails to take the opportunities available to enhance the local character and quality of the area, or that undermines the landscape character of the gaps between settlements, will not be supported.

-C. Within the Chichester Harbour AONB and its setting, detailed consideration should be given to the distinctive character and qualities of the AONB consistent with the aims of the AONB Management Plan.
-Proposals for buildings that are taller than two storeys will be resisted unless they can demonstrate that they are neither visible from the harbour and coastal path nor from the South Downs National Park.
-Proposals will be expected to demonstrate how their individual or cumulative effect has avoided significant harm to the AONB or to the long views from the SDNP.

-5.24 This policy is one of a number related to design and heritage matters (policies SB4 - SB9) that flesh out the broad intentions of Policy 4 'Housing Design', which they replace in combination.
-As anticipated by NPPF §128 and the National Design Guide, design quality should be considered throughout the evolution and assessment of proposals.
-Early discussion between applicants, the local planning authority and local community about the design and style of emerging schemes is important for clarifying expectations.

-5.25 Southbourne Parish lies within the Southbourne Coastal Plain Landscape Character Area (SC5) which runs along the northern boundary of the Chichester Harbour AONB.
+Development within the Lumley, Hermitage, Prinsted Conservation Area and Nutbourne West Character Areas will be expected to also comply with the relevant policy for that character area as set out in Policies SB5-8 - C. Within the Chichester Harbour AONB and its setting, detailed consideration should be given to the distinctive character and qualities of the AONB consistent with the aims of the AONB Management Plan and proposals which harm that character will not be permitted.
+Proposals for buildings that are taller than two storeys will be resisted unless they can demonstrate that they are neither visible from the harbour and coastal path.
+Rooms within an existing roof space are not considered to increase the building's storey height - D. Proposals within the parish which cause significant harm to long views from the South Down National Park will not be permitted - 5.24 This policy is one of a number related to design and heritage matters (policies SB4 SB9) that flesh out the broad intentions of Policy 4 'Housing Design', which they replace in combination.
+As anticipated by NPPF § 128 and the National Design Guide, design quality should be considered throughout the evolution and assessment of proposals.
+Early discussion between applicants, the local planning authority and local community about the design and style of emerging schemes is important for clarifying expectations. - 5.25 Southbourne Parish lies within the Southbourne Coastal Plain Landscape Character Area (SC5) which runs along the northern boundary of the Chichester Harbour AONB.
 The relatively flat open character of the area allows long views to and from the Harbour.
 The A259, which crosses the parish in an east-west direction marks the boundary of the AONB.
 The settlements of Thornham/Lumley/Hermitage, Southbourne/Prinsted and Nutbourne West are separated by narrow gaps which provide important visual relief to the built-up areas.